chicago-justice-project/policeboard/README.md

 ```
 bundle install
 rake db:create db:migrate
+rake import:all
 foreman start
 ```

 For subsequent times, still with Postgres running first, just run `foreman start`.
 Occassionally you may need to preface that with:
-`bundle install` if new gems (modules/plugins) are used in the app, or `rake db:migrate db:import` if the database schema or raw input data have changed.
+`bundle install` if new gems (modules/plugins) are used in the app, or `rake db:migrate` if the database schema has changed, or `rake import:all` if raw input data has changed.

+Note this data is obtained from excel spreadsheets included in the repo, and may vary from production.

 ## Deployment

 The app runs on AWS Elastic Beanstalk.
+The database lives on Amazon RDS.
 To deploy or make changes to the production environment, ask for an AWS login from a CJP administrator.

+### Images

+Some images are stored in AWS S3, while others are stored in the assets folder.
+The image uploading process for AWS is managed by [CarrierWave](https://rubydoc.info/gems/carrierwave/frames).
+For images handled by S3, if the image does not exist, expect to see a broken link as there is currently no fallback or placeholder.